 So when you read travel forums where someone says "I flew to Bali on a one way ticket and nobody asked me anything," what actually happened is that the airline's TIMATIC check either did not flag their itinerary (because their nationality or visa type did not trigger the requirement), or the check in agent used discretion and let them through.
 That does not mean the rule does not exist.
 It means the enforcement system chose not to apply it that time.
 The next time, with a different agent or a different airline, the outcome might be completely different.

-Country by Country: Who Requires Proof of Onward Travel and How Strictly They Enforce It
+Which Countries Require Proof of Onward Travel and How Strictly Do They Enforce It?

 This is the core of the guide.
 We have organized countries into four enforcement levels based on official government sources, immigration law references, airline policies, and real traveler reports.
 The distinction matters because "technically required" and "actually enforced" are two very different things.